espocrm/documentation/docs/user-guide/stream.md

 An administrator can configure the *Attachments* field at Administration > Entity Manager > Note > Fields > attachments (as of v7.2).
 The following parameters are available:

-* Source list – to be able to attach from documents
+* Source list – to be able to attach from documents;
-* Max file size
+* Max file size;
-* Accept – which file types to accept
+* Accept – which file types to accept.

 ## Posts to users